cgrindel/rules_swift_package_manager/docs/internal_rules_and_macros_overview.md

 # Internal Rules and Macros

-The rules and macros described below are used by `swift_bazel` to build the external Swift packages.
+The rules and macros described below are used by `rules_swift_package_manager` to build the external Swift packages.

 On this page: